 This is where the importance of the right tools enters photography.
 Don’t misunderstand me, a bad tool in the hands of a master craftsman is far better than a perfect tool in the hands of a fool.
 But in some special situations gear does matter.

 Since the advent of digital photography the technical limitations have greatly diminished.
 Modern camera sensors are capable of capturing ever finer details in less light with almost no visible noise.
 And we can use this capability to our advantage.
-The raw file of a modern camera contains more information than what is instantly visible at the back of your camera screen.
+The raw file of a modern camera contains much more information than what is instantly visible at the screen.
 Software can make these details visible.

 Suddenly the deep shadows come to life.
 Full of colour and texture.
 What used to be a murky mess transforms into a radiating scene filled with wonderful details waiting to be explored.